adarshbharthare/incident-commander-ai/README.md

 Set `LLM_PROVIDER=openai` with `OPENAI_API_KEY`, or `LLM_PROVIDER=groq` with `GROQ_API_KEY`.
 The graph always has rule-based fallbacks, so API outages do not break the demo.

-## Next steps

-Replace the local runbook retriever with ChromaDB/FAISS, add Slack and PagerDuty adapters through MCP, persist incidents, then place approval gates in front of remediation actions.